What is CI/CD Policy Enforcement?

 Deploying an untested policy to production is like deploying untested code to production — you might get away with it, but eventually something will break.
 A YAML syntax error will cause the proxy to reject the policy file.
 A logical error — a regex that matches too broadly or too narrowly — will cause incorrect enforcement.
 A missing rule will leave a gap in coverage.
 CI/CD policy enforcement catches these issues before they reach production.

 The CI pipeline for policies typically includes several stages.
 Linting: validate YAML syntax and policy schema — ensuring the file is well-formed and contains required fields.
 Unit testing: evaluate the policy against test cases — specific tool calls that should be allowed or denied — verifying that the policy behaves as intended.
-Integration testing: validate the policy against a running Intercept instance with simulated traffic.
+Integration testing: validate the policy against a running PolicyLayer instance with simulated traffic.
 Compliance checks: verify that required rules are present — for example, that every policy set includes the mandatory HIPAA rules.

-The CD pipeline handles deployment — updating the policy files on production Intercept instances after all CI checks pass.
+The CD pipeline handles deployment — updating the policy files on production PolicyLayer instances after all CI checks pass.
 This can be a simple file copy, a container rebuild, or a GitOps sync.
 The key is automation — human deployment of security policies introduces delay and error.

 CI/CD policy enforcement also enables shift-left security.
 Policy authors get immediate feedback on their changes — a failing CI check tells them exactly what's wrong before a human reviewer even looks at the pull request.
 This reduces review burden and accelerates the policy change cycle.